orhun/kmon/README.md

 ### Sorting/reversing the kernel modules

-`sort` subcommand can be used for sorting the kernel modules by their names, sizes or used-by.
+`sort` subcommand can be used for sorting the kernel modules by their names, sizes or dependent modules.

 ```
 kmon sort --name
 kmon sort --size
-kmon sort --used
+kmon sort --dependent
 ```

 Also the `-r, --reverse` flag is used for reversing the kernel module list.